unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 5 (1,800 XP)

 **_Earth Glide_**.
-The elemental can burrow through nonmagical, unworked earth and stone.
+The elemental can burrow through nontek, unworked earth and stone.
 While doing so, the elemental doesn’t disturb the material it moves through.

 **_Siege Monster_**.
 The elemental deals double damage to objects and structures.